WiringPi/WiringPi/README.md

 Support
 -------

 Please do not email Gordon if you have issues, he will not be able to help.
-Dont' email @Gadgetoid .
+Dont' email @Gadgetoid.
 Don't email GC2, use issue system of github to report errors.

 Debug
 -------

 WIRINGPI_DEBUG=1 ./my_wiringpi_program
 WIRINGPI_DEBUG=1 ./gpio readall